 "These new guidelines are a major shift from past benchmarks," said Dr. Atul Chugh, a Franciscan Health cardiologist with Franciscan Physician Network Indiana Heart Physicians in Indianapolis.
 "The big focus is on those who are now rated at 130/80, compared with the previous of 140/90."

-What the Guideline Changes Mean for You
+What the Blood Pressure Guidelines Mean for You

 - With updated definition of high blood pressure, you may be diagnosed with having stage 1 hypertension if your systolic number is over 130.
 The new guidelines will increase the number of U.S. adults with high blood pressure from roughly 1 in 3 to nearly half (46 percent).